-- do not bring property onto school grounds or other settings used by the school (e.g. camp, sporting venues) that: - \circ $\,$ is prohibited according to the Koumala State School Code of Conduct - o is illegal - o puts the safety or wellbeing of others at risk
+- do not bring property onto school grounds or other settings used by the school (e.g. camp, sporting venues) that: - o is prohibited according to the Koumala State School Code of Conduct - is illegal - puts the safety or wellbeing of others at risk

-- does not preserve a caring, safe, supportive or productive learning environment - o does not maintain and foster mutual respect; - collect their property as soon as possible when advised by the Principal or state school staff it is available for collection.
+- does not preserve a caring, safe, supportive or productive learning environment - does not maintain and foster mutual respect; - collect their property as soon as possible when advised by the Principal or state school staff it is available for collection.